nextflow-io/training/docs/hello_nextflow/07_hello_modules.md

 ### 0.2.
 Create a symbolic link to the data

 Just like last time, we need to set up a symlink to the data.
-To do so, run this command from inside the projectC directory:
+To do so, run this command from inside the `hello-modules` directory:

 ```bash
 ln -s ../data data